Table of Contents

 This looks like we experience an exponential slowdown as we start to increase the search space:

 We're going to have tackle the problem in a different way - further increases of the searchspace will quickly become infeasible to calculate in reasonable amounts of time.
+Depending on your use case you will probably encounter similar issues as you increase the quantity or complexity of data that you need to process.

 Dividing the problem into discrete units